What Is Victorian Morality?

 Moral codes and ethics have risen and fallen over the years.
 Yet, the role artists and authors played in Victorian morality’s downfall is relatively unique.

 We’re talking about some of the heroes who saved England from Victorian ethics next.
-Check it out.

-Charlotte Bronte And Feminism
+Charlotte Bronte and feminism

 Charlotte Bronte was a writer and poet during the Victorian period.
 You may also recognize her sister, Emily Bronte, as a famous writer.
 Charlotte Bronte wrote Jane Eyre when Victorian gender inequalities were in full swing.

+Within her novels, the eldest Bronte espoused surprisingly progressive views for her time.
+However, modern scholars now view her ideas as inhibited by the views of women at the time.
 In this way, Bronte serves as a perfect representation of women for the time.
 Her position in society trapped her.
 Yet, in her novels, she described heroines who could think freely, deeply, and with high moral character.

 As if she was prophesying about years to come, Bronte’s image of the Victorian woman prevailed.
 Only a few decades later, women attained the right to vote.